-“Are you a Dolly Parton fan?” asks the therapist massaging my back at The Spa at Dollywood’s DreamMore Resort.
+“Are you a Dolly Parton fan?” a staff member once asked me while I was relaxing at The Spa at Dollywood’s DreamMore Resort.

 Because, seriously, whether you love her music or not, her movies or not, her humor or not, it’s impossible not to love what Dolly Parton has done for her hometown—creating an empire of employment opportunities, among other things—and for kids just about everywhere.
 The woman makes sure kids of all income levels have access to books through her Imagination Library.
 Even if you sincerely dislike children, it’s impossible not to melt a little when learning about Dolly’s thoughtful, generous commitment to education.
 (Though, to be honest, if you don’t find her sense of humor downright hilarious you may need to see a doctor about your broken funny bone.)

 Dollywood is home to the Dolly Parton museum “Chasing Rainbows,” a must-see stop for fans—and, as we just covered in the paragraph above, if you’re not already a fan visit the museum to be won over.
 Inside the museum you’ll find recorded interviews and performances, costumes and awards, insights into Dolly’s life story, reports on her charitable works, album covers, quotes, lyrics, and much more.

 Enter the museum of all things Dolly and a hologram of Dolly Parton welcomes you.
 There she is, almost, standing on stage in sparkly clothes chatting away for a minute or so.
 It’s an impressive feat of engineering…as are some elements of her costumes, which you can inspect up close in several wardrobe displays.
 Other exhibits showcase awards, interactive video clips, home goods, and memorabilia celebrating the life and career of Dolly Parton.